cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadRpm"></a>
 # **packagesUploadRpm**
-> RpmPackageUpload packagesUploadRpm(owner, repo, data)
+> ModelPackage packagesUploadRpm(owner, repo, data)

 Create a new RedHat package